Dannyxie/Note/Note of CSS The Definitive Guide.md

 ####Limiting width and height
 - An element's content area can be defined to have a minimum dimension using `min-width` and `min-height` ( applied to all elements except nonreplaced inline elements and table elements

+###Content Overflow and Clipping

+###Absolute Positioning

+####Containing blocks and absolutely positioned elements
+- When an element is positioned absolutely, it is completely removed from the document flow.
+- The containing block for an absolutely positioned element is the nearest ancestor element that has a `position` value other than `static`.
+- When an element is absolutely positioned, it also establishes a containing block for its descendant elements.

+####Placement and sizing of absolutely positioned elements

+####Auto-edges
+- When an element is absolutely positioned, any of the offset properties other than `bottom` are set to auto.

+####Placing and sizing nonreplaced elements